peterjmarko/llm-narrative-framework/README.template.md

 **Bottom line:** If you can read the CSV files and understand the log files, you can trust the results.

+### Domain Applicability

+While this framework was developed and validated using astrology as a challenging test case, its architecture is **domain-agnostic**.
+The framework treats the astrological system as an arbitrary algorithm that generates narrative descriptions, then tests whether LLMs can detect patterns in its output.
+This same approach can be applied to any complex system that produces narrative-based claims—personality typologies, diagnostic frameworks, or other classification systems.
+The primary contribution is the methodology itself: a reproducible paradigm for testing construct validity in narrative systems at scale.

 {{grouped_figure:docs/diagrams/arch_project_overview.mmd | scale=2.5 | width=75% | caption=Project Architecture: A high-level overview of the main functional components.}}

 ## ✨ Key Features